 Anthony TrasattiVice President and Practice Leader - Finance, Grants, and Information Management

-Anthony Trasatti brings to Hagerty over 20+ years of accounting, auditing, and consulting experience at the national and international levels with specialties in large-scale program management, operational analyses, and financial and eligibility audits.
+Anthony Trasatti brings to Hagerty more than 20 years of accounting, auditing, and consulting experience at the national and international levels with specialties in large-scale program management, operational analyses, and financial and eligibility audits.
 Deployed on numerous catastrophic disasters, Anthony has a proven record of creating and executing intense management and data information capabilities to efficiently and transparently manage detailed disaster recovery activities.
 Currently, he is working at New York City’s Office of Management and Budget leading a team assisting the City with a $9 billion recovery effort from Hurricane Sandy, and with New York’s Housing Authority as they rebuild housing developments.

 Anthony prides himself on his ability to develop processes, systems, and structures that allow federal and local executives to gain direct insight into the disaster recovery operations.
-As a result, the executive are able to address more efficiently the concerns of the community, to rebuild quickly, and to establish additional accountability for the governing agencies they represent.
+As a result, executives are able to address more efficiently the concerns of the community, to rebuild quickly, and to establish additional accountability for the governing agencies they represent.
 He loves being embedded with his team on challenging assignments and the feeling of doing good work that makes a difference in people’s lives.Back To Our People